 On April 26, 1973, the Old Monroe County County Courthouse was placed on the National Register of Historic Places.
-This historic building is located on the courthouse square at downtown Monroeville, AL (GPS coordinates 31.527084, -87.324280).
+This historic building is located on the courthouse square at downtown Monroeville ( Old Courthouse Museum – Google Maps).

 For additional details, go to MonroeCountyMuseum.org

-The slider at the top provides pictures that show the feature of the museum.
+The pictures that are provided show some of the features of the museum.